 Cointreau’s enduring appeal owes in part to the eternal allure of oranges.
 Historic symbols of abundance, in both art and culture, oranges have long been associated with prosperity and wealth.
-Synonymous with sunshine and summer, there’s just no other colour quite as full of life.
+Synonymous with sunshine and summer, there’s just no other color quite as full of life.

 Cointreau is the most well-known triple sec-style drink.
 We say triple sec style because—while it was originally called Cointreau Triple Sec—Cointreau is not actually triple sec.
 True cocktail connoisseurs understand that there is a subtle difference—not least in terms of Cointreau’s price.